The open past in an indeterministic physics: Introduction

 One of the fundamental questions in the philosophy of physics aims to establish whether the evolution of every physical system is governed by determinism --i.e. if any two states of a system at different times are related by a one-to-one connection-- or if future events can in principle have multiple potential outcomes that are not fully determined by the past states.
 While for centuries it was believed that such a deterministic account is uncontroversially true (mostly due to the empirical success of the equations of motion of classical physics and their mathematical properties),\footnote{Note that there are exceptional cases where the classical equations of motions do not have a unique (i.e. deterministic) solution, such as in the case of Norton's dome \cite{norton}.} the advent of quantum physics raised a lasting debate that leans towards the solution that the world is actually indeterministic.
 In recent years, we have proposed that even classical physics should be interpreted indeterministically, if one assumes the reasonable principle of finiteness of information density (i.e., finite volumes of space can only contain a finite amount of information) \cite{gisin1, delsantogisin1, NGHiddenReals, delsanto2021, delsantogisin2}.

 Indeterminism certainly grants to the direction of time a fundamental role, for changes really happen: while time passes, from an array of mutually exclusive potential events, only one obtains.
 However, once one event has been actualized, it is considered determinate and this status does not undergo further change as time passes.
 While the future is open in an indeterministic world, the past is there to stay, as encapsulated also by C. F. von Weizs\"acker when stating that ``the past is factual, the future is possible'' \cite{weizsacker}.
-Nevertheless, some authors in the philosophical literature (notably, J. \L ukasiewicz and M. Dummett) have hinted at the possibility that upholding indeterminism could have consequences for the past too.
+Nevertheless, some authors in the philosophical literature (notably, J. \L ukasiewicz \cite{luka} and M. Dummett \cite{dummett68, dummett04}) have hinted at the possibility that upholding indeterminism could have consequences for the past too.
 Yet, this idea that the past could also not be fully determined by the present state of affairs at a fundamental level in an indeterministic world seems to have been often overlooked even within the numerous debates about indeterminism.

 It is the aim of this paper to revive the question: \emph{can the past be open?}, hoping that this will motivate further attempts of addressing this problem.
-It should immediately be noticed that while we are in general not able to predict the future with certainty --which leaves room for a philosophical debate on whether to interpret this as either a lack of knowledge about the underlying determinism or as fundamental indeterminism-- we do seem to remember the past (that is, with certainty).
-This, therefore, begs the consequent question: \emph{if the past is open, why do we observe such an asymmetry in terms of predictions?} In what follows, building further on principles of finiteness of information that entail indeterminism, we provide a toy model that aims to show how the past as well could become (again) fundamentally indeterminate while explaining the intuitive asymmetry between the past, which seems determinate in our recollections, and the future, which is in general impossible to fully predict.
+It should immediately be noticed that while we are in general not able to predict the future with certainty --which leaves room for a philosophical debate on whether to interpret this as either a lack of knowledge about the underlying determinism or as fundamental indeterminism-- we do seem to remember the past (that is, \emph{it exists} information about the past that can in principle be remembered with certainty).
+This, therefore, begs the consequent question: \emph{if the past is open, why do we observe such an asymmetry in terms of predictions retrodictions?} In what follows, building further on principles of finiteness of information that entail indeterminism, we provide a toy model that aims to show how the past as well could become (again) fundamentally indeterminate while explaining the intuitive asymmetry between the past, which seems determinate in our recollections, and the future, which is in general impossible to fully predict.